openlibhums/django_selective_email_backend/README.md

 # Django Selective Email Backend

-A Django email backend that dynamically selects between Django's SMTP backend and `django_mailgun` based on the sender's email address.
-Configure specific email addresses to use SMTP while defaulting to Mailgun for all other addresses.
+A Django email backend that dynamically selects between Django's SMTP backend and a configurable email backend based on the sender's email address.
+Configure specific email addresses to use SMTP while falling back to a default backend for all other addresses.

 ## Features
 - Automatically routes emails based on the sender's address.